Frequently Asked Questions on Pool Maintenance & Products

-Yes you can paint over your surrounding pool pavers.
-Consideration needs to be given if this will cause the surface to be more slippery stop an alternative is to use an invisible penetrating sealer which will prevent moisture ingress and not impact on the slipperiness of the surface.
+Yes, you can paint over your surrounding pool pavers.
+Consideration needs to be given if this will cause the surface to be more slippery.
+An alternative is to use an invisible penetrating sealer which will prevent moisture ingress and not impact on the slipperiness of the surface.

 I want to change the look of the pavers around my pool, how can I do this?

-So long as the pavers are in sound condition with a good bedding underneath them it is possible to change the look of your pavers stop the quickest and easiest way to do this is to apply a seven Tisha screed over the entire surface and then you are able to apply either Australian pool coatings coloured sealer or Australian pool coatings aqua text.
-Consideration should be given to the impact on slipperiness of applying Australian pool coatings coloured sealer.
+So long as the pavers are in sound condition with a good bedding underneath them it is possible to change the look of your pavers.
+The quickest and easiest way to do this is to apply a cementitious screed over the entire surface and then you are able to apply either Australian Pool Coatings coloured sealer or Australian pool coatings Aquatex.
+Consideration should be given to the impact on slipperiness of applying Australian Pool Coatings coloured sealer.

 Tiling my pool surrounds is more expensive than I expected, can I do anything else?

-Instead of tiling pool surrounds it is possible to use Australian pool coatings aqua text to create a faux tile look.
+Instead of tiling pool surrounds it is possible to use Australian Pool Coatings Aquatex to create a faux tile look.
 You could also look into doing either a granule or a flake system for your pool surrounds.